CyberDarts Darts News Logo

 BRISTLE DARTBOARDS

 Tournament quality bristle dart boards are made of natural sisal rope fiber.
-Sisal fiber is made from the leaves of the Agave plant, the same plant species from which tequila is made!
+(Sisal fiber is made from the leaves of the Agave plant, the same plant species from which tequila is made.)
+These rope fibers are compressed under tons of pressure and banded with steel, then bonded to a non-warping backboard.

-The surface is later sanded smooth and screen-printed with the appropriate colors.
-Finally, the wires or other dividers are attached and the number ring fastened on with clips, to allow easy rotation of worn areas.
-Bristle dartboards should be rotated after about every 4 hours of steady use, so that wear is evenly distributed around the dartboard's surface.
+The surface is later sanded smooth and then screen-printed with the appropriate colors.
+Finally, the wires attached and the number ring attached with clips, to allow easy rotation of worn areas.

 Note: It is a common misconception that dartboards are made of animal hair, such as pig bristles, camel hair, or horse hair.
 This is a myth...
 No such animal fiber boards have ever been made!